 Evolution in theory and practice

-Having the opportunity to visit this amazing place, following in the footsteps of Charles Darwin, was a truly life-changing experience.
-Iguanas swimming in the sea, seals of many different types, colors, shapes and sizes, the incredible variety of birdlife, dolphins, sharks and giant tortoises all combine to make this one of the most incredible places on Earth.
+Having the opportunity to visit this amazing place, following in the footsteps of Darwin, was a truly life-changing experience.
+Iguanas diving into the sea, seals of many different types, colors, shapes and sizes, the incredible variety of birdlife, dolphins and sharks swimming near the coast, and giant land-bound tortoises, for which the archipelago is named, all combined to make it one of the most incredible places on Earth.

 Around San Cristobal

-Thank you for visiting my Galapagos photo journal page.
+Thank you for visiting my Galapagos Learning Adventure page.